davenquinn/xenoliths/paper/text/figure-captions.md

 and spinel (sp).

 #reconstruction
-Tectonic reconstruction of the California margin at 19 Ma showing tectonic provinces of Salinia restored for offset along the San Andreas system.
+Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, offshore oceanic plates, and Cretaceous batholithic belt.
+Exposures of Salinia nappes are shown as red patches west of the future San Andreas Fault.
 The view shows the disaggregated Mojave--Salinia batholith and surface outcrops of subduction channel schists in the Mojave province.
 Reconstruction of Salinian lithologic features from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005